 Beneficial traits often fail to spread through a population as a result of key events occurring at the earliest stage of adoption.
 The decision making of early adopters can potentially drive long-term evolutionary trajectories, often leading to the permanence of suboptimal traits and the loss of more beneficial innovations.
 This is particularly likely to occur when it is difficult to measure the value of each variant and, consequently, the comparative advantage of a novel trait is hard to evaluate (Rogers 2003).
 The increased learning costs of cumulative knowledge (Mesoudi 2011), a decreased investment in individual learning (Whitehead and Richerson 2009), and early chance events (Greve and Seidel 2014) can all lead to the retention of suboptimal traits and slow-down in the rate of cultural evolution.
-Our results suggest that a 'copy-the-best' social learning strategy centred on the imitation of a smaller subset of highly visible, successful individuals can also generate a decrease in the rate of cumulative cultural evolution when there is payoff uncertainty.
+Our results suggest that a copy-the-best social learning strategy centred on the imitation of a smaller subset of highly visible, successful individuals can also generate a decrease in the rate of cumulative cultural evolution when there is payoff uncertainty.
 The dynamics we demonstrate closely resemble what economists refer to as survivorship bias (Elton et al. 1996), a particular form of sampling bias where only highly positive payoff signals are considered, hindering the correct evaluation of the full spectrum of a cultural trait.
 Indeed, our simulation experiments show that when payoff is highly uncertain and the sample pool of potential cultural models is larger there is bias favouring the retention of suboptimal traits present at higher frequency.
 As a direct consequence, newly introduced variants, which will always initially have a lower frequency, are at an intrinsic disadvantage relative to traits that are common and whose value is measured via payoff signals that have high variance.

 We noted in section 1 that payoff bias, success bias and prestige biased social learning all entail paying attention to ‘payoff signals’, but they differ in the likely correlation between the signal and the target trait owing to an increasing number of factors that may contribute to the generation of the payoff signal.
 The shape of the payoff distribution we examined here assumes an additive interaction of its generative constituents (i.e. the target trait and everything else contributing to the payoff signal), but a multiplicative interaction yielding a skewed distribution (Limpert et al 2001) is also possible.
 In this scenario the correlation between the target traits and its payoff signal would be reduced and the association between the two even harder to disentangle.
 Although there are good reasons to believe that in many behavioural domains the payoff signal is normally distributed (Frank 2009), some empirical data on prestige and success do indeed show a positively skewed distribution, for example income (Drăgulescu and Yakovenko 2001) and number of academic citations (Gupta et al 2005).
 We suspect that such asymmetric and right-tailed payoff distributions would further strengthen the effect of survivorship bias, promoting the retention of suboptimal traits even more frequently than already observed with our model based on normally distributed payoffs.
-For this reason, we expect success biased and prestige biased social learning to be even more susceptible to deleterious sampling effects than predicted by our model.
+For this reason, we expect success biased and prestige biased social learning effected by copying-the-best to be even more susceptible to deleterious sampling effects than predicted by our model.